 - (vi) not be an activity the spouse or legal guardian would ordinarily perform or is responsible to perform.
 When any of the following criteria are met, assistance or care provided by the spouse or guardian is determined to exceed the extent and/or nature of the assistance he or she is expected to ordinarily provide as spouse or guardian.
-The spouse or guardian: - (I) resigned from part time or full time employment to provide care for the member; or - (II) has reduced employment from part-time or fulltime to provide care for the member; or - (III) took a leave of absence without pay to provide care for the member; or - (IV) provides assistance and/or care for the member 35 or more hours per week without pay and the member has remaining unmet needs because another provider is unavailable due to the nature of the assistance and/or care, special language or communication needs, or the member's intermittent hours of care requirements. - (C) The spouse or legal guardian service provider complies with: - (i)-not providing no more than 40 forty (40) hours of services in a seven day seven (7)-day period; - (ii) planned work schedules that must be available in advance for the member's case manager, and variations to the schedule must be noted and supplied to the case manager two (2) weeks in advance unless the change is due to an emergency; - (iii) maintaining and submitting time sheets and other required documentation for hours paid; and - (iv) is documented in the person-centered service plan as the member's care provider. - (D) In addition to case management, monitoring, and reporting activities required for all Waiver services, the state is obligated to additional monitoring requirements when members elect to use a spouse or legal guardian as a paid service provider.
-The AA monitors, through documentation submitted by the case manager, at least quarterly: expenditures, monthly home visits with the member, and the member is a fety, and welfare status of the individual member. - $\frac{(9)}{(8)}$ Providers of durable medical equipment and supplies must comply with Oklahoma Administrative Code 317:30-5-210(2) regarding proof of delivery for items shipped to the member's residence. - (10)(9) DHS AS periodically performs a programmatic audit of adult day health, assisted living, case management, home care (providers of skilled nursing, personal care, in-home respite, and advanced supportive/restorative assistance and therapy services) and CD-PASS providers.
-If When due to a programmatic audit, a provider Plan of Correction (POC) is required, the AA may stop new cases and referrals to the provider until the Plan of Correction (POC) is approved, implemented, and follow-up review occurs.
+The spouse or guardian: - (I) resigned from part time or full time employment to provide care for the member; or - (II) has reduced employment from part-time or fulltime to provide care for the member; or - (III) took a leave of absence without pay to provide care for the member; or - (IV) provides assistance and/or care for the member 35 or more hours per week without pay and the member has remaining unmet needs because another provider is unavailable due to the nature of the assistance and/or care, special language or communication needs, or the member's intermittent hours of care requirements. - (C) The spouse or legal guardian service provider complies with: - (i)-not providing no more than 40 forty (40) hours of services in a seven-day (7-day) period; - (ii) planned work schedules that must be available in advance for the member's case manager, and variations to the schedule must be noted and supplied to the case manager two (2) weeks in advance unless the change is due to an emergency; - (iii) maintaining and submitting time sheets and other required documentation for hours paid; and - (iv) is documented in the person-centered service plan as the member's care provider. - (D) In addition to case management, monitoring, and reporting activities required for all Waiverwaiver services, the stateState is obligated to additional monitoring requirements when members elect to use a spouse or legal guardian as a paid service provider.
+The AA monitors, through quarterly documentation submitted by the case manager, at least quarterly: expenditures, monthly home visits with member, and the health safety, and welfare status of the individual member. the continued appropriateness of the policy exception that allows the spouse or legal guardian to serve as the member's paid caregiver. - -(9)(8) Providers of durable medical equipment and supplies must comply with Oklahoma Administrative Code 317:30-5-210(2) regarding proof of delivery for items shipped to the member's residence.

+(10)(9) DHS AS periodically performs a programmatic audit of adult day health, assisted living, case management, home care (providers of skilled nursing, personal care, in-home respite, and advanced supportive/restorative assistance and therapy services) and CD-PASS providers.
+If when due to a programmatic audit, a provider Plan of Correction (POC) is required, the AA may stop new cases and referrals to the provider until the Plan of Correction (POC) is approved, implemented, and follow-up review occurs.
 Depending on the nature and severity of problems discovered during a programmatic audit, and at the discretion of the DHS AS, members determined to be at risk for health or safety may be transferred from a provider requiring a Plan of Correction POC to another provider.